FHA5/ICS344-Project/PHASE 2/README.md

-# 🛡️ Phase 2: SIEM - Dashboard Analysis
+#  Phase 2: SIEM - Dashboard Analysis

-## 🎯 Objective.
+##  Objective

+This phase focuses on **Security Information and Event Management (SIEM)** using **Splunk**.
+The goal is to:
+- Collect and forward logs from the **Metasploitable3 victim machine**.
-- Integrate logs from the **victim machine** (Metasploitable3) into a **SIEM server** (Splunk running on the attacker/Kali VM).
+- Ingest and index logs on **Splunk running on the Kali (attacker) VM**.
-- Visualize attack logs to identify patterns such as brute-force attempts and reverse shells.
+- Visualize attack events such as brute-force logins and reverse shell triggers.
-- Compare the behavior and timeline of events before and after compromise.
+- Build dashboards to observe timelines and behavior changes during exploitation.

 ---

-## 🔧 Splunk Server Setup (Kali VM)
+##  Splunk Server Setup (Kali VM)

+### Why Splunk?

+Splunk provides real-time log analysis, making it an ideal SIEM solution for identifying anomalies and attack patterns.
+It supports:
+- Log collection from multiple sources
+- Indexing and searching large log volumes
+- Graphical dashboard visualization

 ### Installation
 ```bash